uswitch/big-replicate/README.md

   --number 30
 ```

-Because only missing tables from the destination dataset are processed, tables will not be overwritten.
+Because only missing tables from the destination dataset are processed tables will not be overwritten.

+In the example above it will look for all `ga_sessions_` tables that don't exist in the destination dataset (but do in the source).
+Of those, it sorts them lexicographically and in reverse order before processing `30`.
+This results in the last 30 days of missing days being loaded.

+`big-replicate` will run multiple extract and loads concurrently- this is currently set to the number of available processors (as reported by the JVM runtime).
+You can override this with the `--number-of-agents` flag.

 ## Building